wikimedia/operations-debs-prometheus-statsd-exporter/README.md

 ## Metric Mapping and Configuration

 The `statsd_exporter` can be configured to translate specific dot-separated StatsD metrics into labeled Prometheus metrics via a simple mapping language.
+The config file is watched for changes and automatically reloaded.

 A mapping definition starts with a line matching the StatsD metric in question, with `*`s acting as wildcards for each dot-separated metric component.
 The lines following the matching expression must contain one `label="value"` pair each, and at least define the metric name (label name `name`).
 The Prometheus